-3.3.4 Roof rail and ladder (partially special equipment)
+3.3.4 Roof rail and ladder (special equipment)

-- ► Access the roof only when a roof rail has been fitted.
-Only climb onto the roof via a ladder. - ► Take care when stepping onto the ladder.
+- ▶ Access the roof only when a roof rail has been fitted. - ► Take care when stepping onto the ladder.
 There is danger of slipping when the ladder is moist or icy. - ► Take care when stepping onto the roof.
 There is danger of slipping when the roof is moist or icy. - ▶ Do not overload the roof.
 Road behaviour and brake reaction deteriorate as the roof load increases.

 - ➢ If the vehicle is equipped with a roof rail, load racks can be mounted on the roof rail for roof loads (e.g. for surfboards, rubber boats or light canoes).
 Special girder systems are available as accessory.
 The authorised dealer or service centre will be happy to advise you. - The maximum permissible roof load is 200 kg. - The maximum localised load is 90 kg/100 cm2. - ▷ Before stepping on to the roof, extensively cover the area you will be treading on.
 Materials with a smooth or soft surface are suitable, for example, a thick polystyrene panel. - ▷ Secure roof loads with tension belts.
-Do not use rubber expanders. - Dobserve the overall height of the vehicle when the roof rack is loaded.
+Do not use rubber expanders. - Doserve the overall height of the vehicle when the roof rack is loaded.

 ➤ The driver's cabin should have a clearly visible notice stating the overall height.
-This eliminates the need for calculations at bridges and thorough-fares.
+This eliminates the need for calculations at bridges and thoroughfares.